EloyRoger/brandonp-shoe-catalogue-api-frontend/README.md

 ### Usage:

-1. Navigate to the home page
+1. Go to the home page

 2. Choose your preferred brand, size, color, or just search through all shoes that are available by clicking the "SEARCH" button after making your decision(s).